CANCER TREATMENT IN INDIA FOR NIGERIAN CANCER PATIENTS

 The Reason for Nigerian Cancer Patients Seeking Cancer Treatments Abroad

-The Healthcare system in Nigeria needs much improvement as far as cancer treatments are concerned.
+The Healthcare system in Nigeria needs significant improvement, particularly in cancer treatments.
 Due to underfunded health sectors and a scarcity of proper cancer care facilities, the Lack of adequate diagnostic facilities and qualified Cancer treatment specialists, Nigerian cancer patients prefer cancer treatments outside Nigeria.
 Nigerian Cancer Patients often have to travel long distances to reach the nearest cancer center, which can delay diagnosis and treatment.
 The diagnostic facilities for cancer detection in Nigeria are restricted to the capital city, Abuja, and to a limited major cities.

 The three major cancer treatment specialties, Cancer Surgery (Onco-Surgeons), Radiation Therapy (radiation oncologists), and chemotherapy (medical oncologists), are also inadequate due to the scarcity of equipment, medicines, and qualified specialists.
 This has led to Nigerian Cancer patients seeking cancer treatment abroad if they can afford it.